DieterKoblenz/de.codeking.heatingschedule/README.md

 ## Cards
 **Trigger**
+* Thermostat updated
-* when a schedule updated thermostats, the condition will be triggered with a device token which contains the thermostat name and the updated temperature
+    * when a schedule triggers an thermostat
+* Thermostat triggered
+    * when a schededule finally updates the temperature (within the wakeup interval)

 **Action**
 * enable / disable the heating schedule (e.g. for holidays, no members at home)